yanuar-nc/yii2-cms-adminlte/README.md

 Now we have arrive in configuration.
 The all configuration are in **environtments** folder.
 > Please check the folder for your reference.

-For more pleasure, when you have configured of **environtments** you can try to mixing this configuration using `php unit` on your command line.
+For more pleasure, when you have configured of **environtments** you can try to mixing this configuration using `php init` on your command line.
 And then, *Yii Framework will guide you to configure*. **You must be try this!**

 If you feel puzzle with command line you need to configure the files one by one **from** enviroments **to** folder backend, frontend and common.
 The Configuration Structure it's look like this: